Creating a Contract

 CREATE A NEW CONTRACT

-If you have created a Project, a contract will automatically be created for you to begin the set up process.
+If you have already created a Project, a contract will automatically be created for you to begin the set up process.
 However, if you want to create a new one, Select your Project on the Projects Page, and then click Add contract.
-Depending on what organisation type (Certifying only, Claimer only or Certifier & Claimer) you are, you will have the option to create a Main Contract or Sub Contract or both.
+Depending on what organisation type (Approving only, Claimer only or Approving & Claiming) you are, you will have the option to create a Main Contract or Sub Contract or both.

 DRAFTING A CONTRACT